paperless-ngx/paperless-ngx/docs/setup.rst

    modified versions of the configuration files.
 4. Modify ``docker-compose.yml`` to your preferences, following the instructions in comments in the file.
-The only change that is a hard requirement is to specify where the consumption directory should mount. [#docker-compose]_
+The only change that is a hard requirement is to specify where the consumption directory should mount. _. [#docker-compose.yml]_
 5. Modify ``docker-compose.env`` and adapt the following environment variables:

    ``PAPERLESS_PASSPHRASE``